bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-1.md

     }
     ```

 1. Once the repository is ready, let us move to the controller.
-Open class `Controllers.StatusesController`. **Add your Neptun code into the controller's URL**: this controller shall respond to queries that arrive at URL  `/api/statuses/neptun` where the last 6 characters are your Neptun code all lowercase.
+Open class `Controllers.StatusesController`. **Add your Neptun code into the controller's URL**: this controller shall respond to queries that arrive at URL  `/api/statuses/neptun` where the last 6 characters are your Neptun code, all lowercase.

     ```csharp hl_lines="1"
     [Route("api/statuses/neptun")]